CADGE or CEDGE Dialect. Beg, borrow, but not steal, that would be wrong.

 CROSSOMICAL Awkward and daft and irritating and moody person.
 Can be a pain in the neck.
 Sometimes very funny though.

 CROWN Part of a bottle oven.
-The domed roof of the oven interior.
+The domed roof of the firing chamber.

 CROWN DAMPER Equipment.
 Part of a bottle oven.
 A substantial hinged brick and iron flap operated by levers and pulleys from below to close or open the hole in the domed roof (or crown) of the oven.